carpentries-incubator/pymarc_basics/_episodes/03-Parsing a MARC file.md

 > >
 > > We can ask python to tell us what the data type is of any object using the <code>type()</code> function.
 Doing this reveals that the record is a <code>class</code> object - <code><class 'pymarc.record.Record'></code>.
 > >
-> > Once we've spent a little time around python code, we might guess that the record item is a particular data type called a dictionary or <code>dict()</code>
+> > Once we've spent a little time around python code, we might guess that the record item is a particular data type called a dictionary or <code>dict()</code>.
+The main clue we might rely on is the square brackets after the object name. e.g <code>my_dict['my_dict_key']</code>
 > >
-> > We're not going to spend any time in this lesson exploring either <code>class</code> or <code>dict</code> structures in this lesson.
+> > We're not going to spend serious time in this lesson exploring either <code>class</code> or <code>dict</code> structures in this lesson.
 > >If you're interested to learn more about them there are many free resources that can help, like [https://www.tutorialspoint.com/python/python_data_structure.htm](https://www.tutorialspoint.com/python/python_data_structure.htm)
 > {: .solution}
 {: .challenge}

-Behind the scenes when this script is run, python looks at the date object that pymarc created, and looks for the bit that has the label, or 'key' of "245".
+Behind the scenes when this script is run, python looks at the data object that pymarc created, and looks for the part of it that has the label, or 'key' of "245".

 See what happens if you give it a key that isn't included in the data object: